 If your baby has problems eating or breathing, chokes during feeding, or coughs up a lot of fluid or mucus, he or she may have TEF or EA.
 Your health care provider will take an X-ray to learn more.
 This will show if the baby has one or both problems.
 The X-ray is often done with a feeding tube put into the baby’s esophagus to see if the tube reaches the stomach.

 Both of these problems require surgery.
-Your baby will receive nourishment through an IV (intravenous) line until surgery can be done.
+In many cases, a feeding tube is put into the baby's stomach to give nutrition.
+In other cases, your baby may receive nourishment through an IV (intravenous) line until surgery can be done.
 A breathing machine may also be needed:

 To treat TEF, the opening between the trachea and esophagus is closed during surgery.